 Problem: I bought a 128G MacBook in 2013.
-It worked well without any storage problem in the beginning years.
+It worked well without any storage problems in the beginning years.
 But recently, I found the Mac disk space was always full although I’ve moved almost all my photos, videos, and documents to the iCloud.

-Long-Click to delete apps through LaunchPad
+Method 1.
+Long-Click to delete Mac apps through LaunchPad

-This is a way just like that of you delete an app on the iPhone.
+This is a way just like that of you deleting an app on the iPhone.
 This way is fast but it is only suitable to delete apps that you downloaded from the Mac App Store.

-- Click LanuchPad and find the app you want to delete
+- Click LanuchPad and find the app you want to delete.

-- Click and hold the app icon until it wiggles
+- Click and hold the app icon until it wiggles.

 - Click the “X” to delete the app and confirm.

-Drag-and-drop apps from the Application to Trash
+Method 2.
+Drag-and-drop Mac apps from the Application folder to Trash

 Drag-and-Drop to Trash is a people-often-used method to remove files on the Mac computer.
-And if you want to remove a program on a Mac, just simply drag and drop its original app file to Trash bin from the Application folder.
+And if you want to remove a program on a Mac, just simply drag and drop its original app file to the Trash bin from the Application folder.

 - Search the app you are going to remove